Command Types

 Growers let you create new terrain.
 Grow combines with other types.

-All commands in toolbars have icons.
+All commands in toolbars have icons and subicons.

 Command Types Explained